Ad implementation policies

 Publishers are not permitted to place Google ads on websites which have more than three pop-ups.
 If pop-ups are displayed on a website, then they may not interfere with website navigation, change user preferences, initiate downloads or distribute viruses.

-Additionally, websites using AdSense may not be loaded by any software that triggers pop-ups, modifies browser settings, redirects users to unwanted sites or otherwise interferes with normal website navigation.
+Additionally, websites using AdSense may not be loaded by any software that triggers pop-ups, modifies browser settings, redirects users to unwanted websites or otherwise interferes with normal website navigation.
 It is your responsibility to ensure that no ad network or affiliates use such methods to direct traffic to pages that contain your AdSense code.

 Publishers are welcome to place Google ads on password-protected pages as long as those pages comply with our programme policies.
 When applying for AdSense, make sure that you provide us with a non-password-protected page for review.